Coordinating Decisions via Quantum Telepathy: High Frequency Trading: A Case Study

 In this paper we will conduct a detailed case study involving a high frequency trading scenario where quantum entanglement can provide an advantage.
 We will attempt to make the scenario as detailed as possible, but some simplifications will be necessary due to lack of real market data and to keep things conceptually straightforward.
 The TC problem we present should therefore be interpreted as a toy model.
-In general, to obtain quantitative predictions of quantum advantage in concrete monetary units, real historical HFT data is needed.
-We hope that this HFT scenario and the quantum advantage that can be attained will inspire other interesting examples and attract further research into this area.
+In general, to obtain concrete quantitative predictions of quantum advantage in practical settings, real historical HFT data is needed.
+We hope that this HFT scenario and the quantum advantage that can be attained will inspire other interesting examples and attract further research in this area.

-Consider the HFT setup in~\cref{fig:nyse_nasdaq}.
-Suppose a market making trader named Zhuo operates in NYSE and NASDAQ on a cross-listed instrument.
-In layman's terms, Zhuo is a supplier: he provides trades (both buying and selling) for a stock listed in both NYSE and NASDAQ near current market prices so that trading can proceed.
+Consider the HFT setup in~\Cref{fig:nyse_nasdaq}.
+Suppose a market maker named Zhuo operates in NYSE and NASDAQ, where he respectively trades correlated stocks X and Y. In layman's terms, Zhuo is a supplier: he provides trades (both buying and selling) for a stock X listed in NYSE and a stock Y listed in NASDAQ near current market prices so that trading can proceed.
 Zhuo has two colocated servers, one at each exchange.
 Each server receives market data from its local exchange (observations) and modifies its HFT algorithm accordingly (decision).
 Thus the first criterion for latency TC problems is satisfied.
-The pair of decisions given the observations will determine how favorable Zhuo's position is given the market information (utility).
+Since the stocks are correlated, the pair of decisions given the observations will determine how favorable Zhuo's position is given the market information at both exchanges (utility).
 Thus the second criterion is fulfilled.
-Furthermore, the data centers of these two stock exchanges are around 35 miles~\cite{nyse_nasdaq}, or 56.3 km, apart which means even a line of sight connection in vacuum would entail a speed of light delay of at least about 188 $\mu$s.
+Furthermore, the data centers of these two stock exchanges are around 35 miles, or 56.3 km, apart~\cite{nyse_nasdaq} which means even a line of sight connection in vacuum would entail a speed of light delay of at least about 188 $\mu$s.
 However, HFT is sometimes conducted on timescales as short as microseconds~\cite{haldane2010}, which means in general the two colocated servers do not have enough time to communicate before they have to make a trade decision.
 Thus the third criterion is satisfied.